caderek/arrows/packages/array/README.md

 ### sort.num

-Sorts numerical arrays in an ascending order
+Sorts numerical arrays in an ascending order.

 #### Parameters